Blueberry

 How many blueberries should I eat a day?

-Eating a cup of blueberries, a day reduces risk factors for cardiovascular disease -- according to a new study.
-Eating 150g of blueberries daily reduces the risk of cardiovascular disease by up to 15 per cent.
+Eating a cup of blueberries, a day reduces risk factors for cardiovascular condition -- according to a new study.
+Eating 150g of blueberries daily reduces the risk of cardiovascular condition by up to 15 per cent.

 Do blueberries have side effects?